 At the scene, officers described to him that there could be multiple shooters on the scene and that at least one of the shooters was wearing some sort of tactical or ballistic vest.

-As he made his way from the parking lot to the inside of the store, Kicera described how he said a couple of the victims on the ground before entering the store and seeing a police officer "with significant amount of blood… around the officer and his head."
+As he made his way from the parking lot to the inside of the store, Kicera described how he saw a couple of the victims on the ground before entering the store and seeing a police officer "with significant amount of blood… around the officer and his head."

 Kicera described what other officers who've taken the stand said previously — there was no sound coming from inside the store as they slowly started moving in as they tried to locate the shooter.
 He then described how he then heard gunshots and started to hear glass breaking, thinking they were in a vulnerable position inside the store as it was in such an open area.